obiwanjacobi/Zlang/docs/index.md

 # Z#

-Z# (Zee-Sharp) is a simple language with modern features for restricted instruction sets, like the old 8-bit CPUs or small micro controllers.
+Z# (Zee-Sharp) is a simple language with modern features for restricted instruction sets, like the old 8-bit CPUs -like the Z80-  or small micro controllers.

 ## 1. Lexical